Building the memory layer for AI agents.

 Automatic knowledge graph

-Store natural text.
-Entities and relationships are extracted automatically.
-No schema to define, no pipeline to maintain.
+Store plain text.
+Entities and relationships come out automatically.
+There's no schema to define and no extraction pipeline to maintain.

 Self-improving retrieval

-Isolate memories per user, team, or scope.
-Maps cleanly to any application data model without custom sharding logic.
+Keep memories separate per user, team, or scope.
+It's built into the architecture and maps to any data model without custom sharding logic.

 Framework integrations